ALFRED JAMES UPTON 1897–1918

 Burial Pas-de-Calais, Bucquoy Road Cemetery, Ficheux, III F6.

-Alfred was living with his father James and step-mother Mary Upton and uncle Arthur at The Harlequin Nurseries, Radcliffe on Trent.
-His father, James, was a nursery manager.
-Alfred’s mother, Amy Maude (Eve), had died in 1897.
+Age four living with his father James, twenty-nine, nursery manager, step-mother Mary Upton, thirty, and uncle Arthur Upton, sixteen, a nursery gardener at The Harlequin Nurseries, Radcliffe on Trent.
+Alfred’s mother, Amy Maude (neé Eve), had died in 1897.

-The family now had two children and were still living at The Harlequin Nurseries, Radcliffe on Trent.
+Age fourteen living with his family at The Harlequin Nurseries, Radcliffe on Trent.
 The house had six rooms.
 Alfred had just left school.
-He had a half-brother, John (Jack) Upton, aged seven
+He had a half-brother, John (Jack) Upton, age seven.

 Rank: Private.
 On 13.10.18 Rifleman